 Teacher Interviews

-In spring 2016 (pending (OMB approval), the study team will conduct 20-30 in-person one-on-one interviews with FWISD teachers who are using the current sexual health education curriculum.
+In spring 2016, the study team will conduct 20-30 in-person one-on-one interviews with FWISD teachers who are using the current sexual health education curriculum.
 Interviews will be conducted with 10-15 middle school and 10-15 high school teachers.
 Each interview will be conducted by a trained CDC contractor who is a member of the study team.
+The project has received IRB approval (see Attachment 7).
 The interviewer will use the semi-structured interview guide (see Attachment 2) accompanied by a supplemental sheet that provides key aspects of knowledge, skills and comfort for the respondent to reflect on to gather respondents’ thoughts and feedback about their perceptions of their knowledge, skills, comfort level, and confidence to deliver the sexual health lessons from the curriculum (see Attachment 3).
 Teacher interviews will last approximately 60 minutes in length and will be conducted in private space at the teacher’s school during a non-instructional time (e.g., before or after school, during lunch, during planning period).
 Interview start times and locations will vary depending on the teacher’s schedules and school administrator’s recommendations.
 All interviews will be audio-recorded (with participant permission) and transcribed verbatim to ensure an accurate record of what was discussed.
 Transcripts will be loaded into Atlas.ti qualitative data analysis software for analysis.

 Student Focus Groups